Matcha for Gut Health: Ancient Food with Modern Benefits

 • Inflammation Regulation: Chronic inflammation in the gut is linked to various digestive disorders.
 The antioxidants in matcha, including EGCG, may help reduce inflammation in the gut and alleviate symptoms of conditions like irritable bowel syndrome (IBS) and inflammatory bowel disease (IBD).

-Why Should You Be Concerned with a Healthy Gut?
+Why Should We Be Concerned with a Healthy Gut?

 You may have heard people discuss the “gut-brain axis”, a connection between the gut and the brain via a network of nerves, hormones, and biochemical signaling.
 A healthy gut microbiome has been associated with improved mood, reduced stress, and lower risk of mental health disorders such as depression and anxiety.